Victor Hugo

-Though he was a committed royalist when young, Hugo's views changed as the decades passed, and he became a passionate supporter of republicanism, serving in politics as both deputy and senator.
+Although he was a committed royalist when young, Hugo's views changed as the decades passed, and he became a passionate supporter of republicanism, serving in politics as both deputy and senator.
 His work touched upon most of the political and social issues and the artistic trends of his time.
-His opposition to absolutism and his literary stature established him as a national hero.
-He was honoured by interment in the Panthéon.
+His opposition to absolutism, and his literary stature, established him as a national hero.
+Hugo died on 22 May 1885, aged 83.
+He was given a state funeral in the Panthéon of Paris, which was attended by over two million people, the largest in French history.